Uruktek/Peekatek/README.md

 # Peekatek
 Peek-a-Tek!
-Application to find Pokemon!
+Application to find where to catch Pokemon!

 The basic idea of this application is to better my understanding of using JSON files along with C# programing.